ray-project/ray/doc/source/ray-air/examples/index.rst

 Hugging Face Examples
 ---------------------

-- :doc:`/ray-air/examples/huggingface_text_classification`: How to run Hugging Face Transformers fine-tuning on a text classification task.
+- :doc:`/ray-air/examples/huggingface_text_classification`: How to use Ray AIR to run Hugging Face Transformers fine-tuning on a text classification task.